Frequently Asked Questions About Adoption

 8. Both of us work.
 Will I have to quit my job if I want to adopt or be a foster parent?

 NO. Both parents may be working as long as appropriate childcare arrangements are made.
 The State also enacted new legislation which extends disability compensation to allow individuals who take time off work to bond with a new child.
-Visit the Paid Family Leave Insurance Program for more information.
+Visit the Paid Family Leave for Adoptive or Foster Parents website for more information.

 9. I don't own my own home, or I live in an apartment.
 May I adopt?